 - 6.1.3.
-The tests shall be conducted in an environment free of radio wave interferences.
+The tests shall be conducted in an environment free of radio wave interferences. - 6.1.4.

-- 6.1.4.
 Vehicle conditions.

-- 6.1.4.1 Test weight.
+6.1.4.1 Test weight.

-The vehicle may be tested at any condition of load, but the load state shall not be changed during the test procedure.
-The distribution of the mass among the axles shall be that stated by the manufacturer without exceeding any of the maximum permissible mass for each axle.
+The vehicle may be tested at any condition of load, the distribution of the mass among the axles being that stated by the manufacturer without exceeding any of the maximum permissible mass for each axle.